yangchunluo/CarND-Vehicle-Detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I have experimented with the following cominbations of HOG feature parameters:
+I have experimented with the following combinations of HOG feature parameters:

 - Color space: RGB, HUV, HLS, YUV, YCrCb
 - Number of orientations: 8, 9, 11